The Ghost Writer

 Story & Plot Summary: The Ghost Writer

-Quick Plot Summary: The Ghost Writer is a Thriller, Mystery film that builds tension through unpredictable twists and keeps audiences guessing until the final reveal.
-This summary provides a scannable look at the movie's central conflict and narrative structure.
+Quick Plot Summary: Released in 2010, The Ghost Writer is a Thriller, Mystery film directed by Roman Polanski.
+The narrative builds tension through unpredictable twists and keeps audiences guessing until the final reveal.
+This summary provides a scannable look at the movie's central conflict involving Ewan McGregor.

 Story Breakdown